Online Academy Design

 - The teacher communicates with the student regarding academic progress via phone and/or email

 But merely being “present” at school does not ensure that students are learning as much as they need to be.
 In the regular classroom, students are invited by the teacher to engage actively in lessons, activities, and discussions.
 They volunteer, get called on (with or without raised hands) to share their work or answers, ask their own questions, and take part in discussions; in all of these activities, students build their understanding just as surely as they do by studying, practicing math facts, or completing homework independently.
-And as experienced Great Hearts families know, active participation in class, especially in upper schools, and especially in the seminars of Humane Letters, is a component of student grades.
+And as experienced Great Hearts families know, active participation in class is a component of student grades.

 Thus, it is doubly important that students attend and actively participate in synchronous, live Zoom video sessions in distance learning.
 Not to do so will adversely affect student progress and may even have a direct impact upon students’ grades in certain courses.